WCWG: History

 The station's call letters changed to WTWB-TV (for "Triad WB") on August 28, 2000.
-WTWB dropped Fox's children's programming in early 2002, when Fox canceled the weekday block nationwide; WGHP chose not to pick up Fox's new Saturday morning cartoon block, Fox Box (later 4Kids TV), which replaced Fox Kids in 2002.
+WTWB dropped Fox's children's programming in March 2001, and WGHP chose not to pick up Fox's new Saturday morning cartoon block, Fox Box (later 4Kids TV), which replaced Fox Kids in 2002.
 As a result, the block did not air at all in the Piedmont Triad.

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
 On March 2, 2006, UPN affiliate WUPN-TV (channel 48, now WMYV) was announced as an affiliate of MyNetworkTV.
 Two weeks later on March 17, 2006, WTWB was confirmed as the market's CW outlet.
-On August 11, 2006, the call sign was changed to WCWG (for "CW Greensboro") to reflect the affiliation.
+On August 10, 2006, the call sign was changed to WCWG (for "CW Greensboro") to reflect the affiliation.

 On January 16, 2009, Pappas announced that several of its stations, including WCWG, would be sold to New World TV Group, after the acquisition received United States bankruptcy court approval.
 At some point, New World TV Group would change its name to Titan Broadcasting.
 On April 1, 2013, Lockwood Broadcast Group announced it would be acquiring WCWG from Titan Broadcasting; the sale was consummated on September 23.

 In the Federal Communications Commission (FCC)'s incentive auction, WCWG sold its spectrum for $105,731,122 and indicated that it would enter into a post-auction channel sharing agreement.
 WCWG subsequently reached a channel sharing agreement with WXII-TV (channel 12); the station also entered into a separate shared services agreement allowing WXII's owner, Hearst Television, to provide additional services to WCWG.
 With the spectrum move, WCWG dropped Escape and Laff from their channel lineup on July 31, 2017.

 On October 4, 2017, it was announced that Hearst would buy WCWG outright for $3.3 million.
 The purchase was completed on February 16, 2018.